AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/viewports.md

 ## Control the engine behavior in Lua

-The lua counterpart of the JavaScript ViewportBehavior allows the user to interact directly with the engine: you can instantiate new units, setup materials, control the camera, modify the shading_environment...
+The Lua counterpart of the JavaScript ViewportBehavior allows the user to interact directly with the engine: you can spawn new units, setup materials, control the camera, modify the shading environment -- whatever your plug-in needs to do to produce in the engine the effect triggered by the user interaction.

-A lua ViewportBehavior can implement the following interface:
+A Lua ViewportBehavior can implement the following interface:

 ~~~lua
 // From core/editor_slave/stingray_editor/viewport_behavior.lua